Māori electorates: Individual electorates

-While seven out of 72 (9.7%) does not nearly reflect the proportion of voting-age New Zealanders who identify as being of Māori descent (about 14.8%), many Māori choose to enroll in general electorates, so the proportion reflects the proportion of voters on the Māori roll.
+While seven out of 72 (9.7%) does not nearly reflect the proportion of voting-age New Zealanders who identify as being of Māori descent (about 14.8%), many Māori choose to enrol in general electorates, so the proportion reflects the proportion of voters on the Māori roll.

 For maps showing broad electoral boundaries, see selected links to individual elections at New Zealand elections.

-Former Māori Party co-leader Pita Sharples proposed the creation of an additional electorate, for Māori living in Australia, where there are between 115,000 and 125,000 Māori, the majority living in Queensland.
+Former Māori Party co-leader Pita Sharples proposed in 2007 the creation of an additional Maori electorate, for Māori living in Australia; there are between 115,000 and 125,000 Māori in Australia, the majority living in Queensland.

 Party politics

 As Māori electorates originated before the development of political parties in New Zealand, all early Māori MPs functioned as independents.
 When the Liberal Party formed, however, Māori MPs began to align themselves with the new organisation, with either Liberal candidates or Liberal sympathisers as representatives.
 Māori MPs in the Liberal Party included James Carroll, Āpirana Ngata and Te Rangi Hīroa.
-There were also Māori MPs in the more conservative and rural Reform Party; Maui Pomare, Taurekareka Henare and Taite Te Tomo.
+There were also Māori MPs in the more conservative and rural Reform Party; Māui Pōm, Taurekareka Hēnare and Taite Te Tomo.

 Since the Labour Party first came to power in 1935, however, it has dominated the Māori electorates.
 For a long period this dominance owed much to Labour's alliance with the Rātana Church, although the Rātana influence has diminished in recent times.
 In the 1993 election, however, the new New Zealand First party, led by Winston Peters – who himself held the general seat of Tauranga from 1984 to 2005 – gained the Northern Māori seat (electing Tau Henare to Parliament), and in the 1996 election New Zealand First captured all the Māori electorates for one electoral term.
 Labour regained the electorates in the following election in the 1999 election.

 A development of particular interest to Māori came in 2004 with the resignation of Tariana Turia from her ministerial position in the Labour-dominated coalition and from her Te Tai Hauāuru parliamentary seat.
 In the resulting by-election on 10 July 2004, standing under the banner of the newly formed Māori Party, she received over 90% of the 7,000-plus votes cast.
 The parties then represented in Parliament had not put up official candidates in the by-election.
 The new party's support in relation to Labour therefore remained untested at the polling booth.

 The Māori Party aimed to win all seven Māori electorates in 2005.
 A Marae-Digipoll survey of Māori-roll voters in November 2004 gave it hope: 35.7% said they would vote for a Māori Party candidate, 26.3% opted for Labour, and five of the seven electorates appeared ready to fall to the new party.
 In the election, the new party won four of the Māori electorates.
 It seemed possible that Māori Party MPs could play a role in the choice and formation of a governing coalition, and they conducted talks with the National Party.
 In the end they remained in Opposition.